moby/moby/docs/sources/reference/api/docker_remote_api.rst

    **New!** You can now use the force parameter to force delete of an image, even if it's tagged in multiple repositories.

+.. http:post:: /build

+   **Removed** When building a github repo, the Docker server will no longer run the git clone for you.
+Please clone locally and build using context.

 v1.9
 ****